About Novel Responses, leading providers of home-based therapy

 When Michigan mandated that insurance companies cover ABA treatment, consultation, and therapy services in October, 2012, demand for these services increased dramatically.
 As part of that mandate, ABA therapists and “behavior technicians” had to be hired by the provider.
 For this reason, Amy hired more behavior technicians and BCBA Behavior Consultants, which are now called BCBA Clinical Supervisors.
 With her business background, Amy ceased providing clinical services and, instead, focused her efforts on managing the growing home-based therapy business.
 To that end, she established a solid foundation of training that allows Novel Responses to provide the highest quality of behavioral services to its clients.

-Our “Clinical Training Department” is a non-billable department – funded by Novel Responses – that provides support to our client programs and our staff in the field.
-Engaging in a range of support activities, the department provides “jump start” services to new cases.
+Our “Clinical Training Department” is a non-billable department – funded by Novel Responses – that provides support to our client programs and to our staff in the field.
+Engaging in a range of support activities, the department provides “jump start” services to new cases and additional support and training to behavior technicians in established cases.
 In addition to this, it is also responsible for training systems, including initial and ongoing behavior technician training, using our internal advancement system, which rewards the acquisition of observable, measurable, and critical behavior technician skills.